namely/docker-protoc/README.md

 ## Contributing

 If you make changes, or add a container for another language compiler, this repo has simple scripts that can build projects.
-You can run:
+You can run the following within the all/ folder:

 ```sh
 $ make build